Last updated: March 21, 2017

-Effective December 7, 2016, you will no longer be able to link a new credit card to your Circle Account.
+Effective December 7, 2016, you are no longer able to link a new credit card to your Circle Account.
 Circle will continue to support credit cards already linked to Circle Accounts, but may discontinue such support in the future.

-If you currently have a bitcoin denominated Circle Account and convert your account to a U.S. Dollar denominated Circle Account, you will no longer be able to switch your account back to a bitcoin denominated Circle Account.
+If you currently have a bitcoin denominated Circle Account and convert your account to a U.S. Dollar denominated Circle Account, you are no longer able to switch your account back to a bitcoin denominated Circle Account.

 You may register only one (1) Circle Account.
 If you open additional accounts, we reserve the right to immediately close such additional accounts and transfer any balance to your other Circle Account or return it to the original funding source.